omerien/Superhex.io-Scr1pt/Readme.md

 _______________________________________________

 # 🔰 Next version development
-Last update: 04/11/2018
+Last update: 25/01/2019

 ## 🔧 Working on/Doing:
 * Nothing.

 ## 📝 To do list:
-* Add dark theme.
+* Add dark theme (idea, not promised)
-* Maybe add another theme?

 ## ✅ Done:
-* Zoom hack settings to change it zoom value.
+* Nothing

 ## ❌ Discarded:
 * Add style to checkboxes.
 (Discarded for now, maybe i will do this in a future version)